Tesla Model Y: Production

 Tesla originally announced plans at the unveil to assemble the Model Y at Giga Nevada (in Sparks, Nevada), along with the battery and drivetrain for the vehicles, unlike the Model 3, where drivetrains and batteries are assembled at Giga Nevada, with final assembly completed at the Tesla Factory in Fremont, California.
 Two months later, in May 2019, Tesla said that they instead planned to shuffle production lines at the Tesla Fremont Factory to make space for Model Y production.

 On January 29, 2020, Tesla reported in its Q4 2019 earnings report that Model Y production had already started in the Fremont factory, that one can now place an order for their premium versions with all-wheel drive, and that delivery of Model Y would begin in Q1 2020.

 In November 2019, Tesla announced that the Tesla Model Y would be the first vehicle to be assembled at the first European Gigafactory, Giga Berlin.
 Tesla started deliveries of the Berlin-made Model Y since March 2022, mainly for European markets.

 United States deliveries started in March 2020 for the Long Range AWD version and the Performance version.
 Later in 2020, Tesla began shipping cars to the Canadian and Mexican markets.

 Initial production of the made-in-China Model Y began in mid-December 2020 with 250,000 Model Y expected to be produced in 2021 in China alone.
 In November 2020, Tesla signed an agreement with LG Chem to supply battery cells for Model Y production in China.

-On October 7, 2020, Musk tweeted that Giga Berlin Model Y would get single-piece rear and front frame cast, structural battery pack, and new 4680 cells.
+On October 7, 2020, Musk tweeted that Giga Berlin Model Y would get single-piece rear and front frame cast, structural battery pack, and new 4680 battery cells.

 Vehicles manufactured from April 2021 no longer include radar for adaptive cruise control, and those from May the same year lack lumbar support on passenger seats.

 Model Y vehicles produced from October 2022 no longer include ultrasonic sensors.
 As a result, the vehicles now rely solely on cameras to provide driver assistance features.